 Consider providing all students - not singling out just a few - with information about campus resources that may help them fine-tune their study habits to meet the demands of UC Berkeley.
-For example, the Student Learning Center offers Strategic Learning Resources.
+For example, the Student Learning Center (http://slc.berkeley.edu/study-and-success-strategies).
 Suggest effective practices, for example including all the necessary bibliographic information in their notes so they do not unintentionally plagiarize.